 The iconic bridge scene is a great stimulus for writing.
 I've developed some resources to make the most of it.
 'I was twelve going on thirteen the first time I saw a dead human being.
 It happened in the summer of 1960, a long time ago, although sometimes, it doesn't seem that long to me.' … Continue reading Why my favourite film, Stand By Me, is a brilliant prompt for creative writing

 This question offers some really great opportunities for students to productively engage with the idea of thinking and writing analytically.
-This is a sequence of learning for GCSE English Language Paper 1, Question 4.
-I think this question offers some really great opportunities for students to engage with the idea of thinking and writing analytically, … Continue reading Two very creepy but highly effective extracts for teaching AQA’s GCSE English Language, Paper 1, Question 4
+GCSE English Language Paper 1, Question 4 offers some really great opportunities for students to engage with the idea of thinking and writing analytically, in the form of a 'mini-essay'.
+The sequence that follows isn't … Continue reading Two very creepy but highly effective extracts for teaching AQA’s GCSE English Language, Paper 1, Question 4

 I was intrigued to see how the provision of a 'fictional construct' might bring about effective learning connected to story-telling.
 Early in my teaching career, I taught as part of the Key Stage Three curriculum, a sequence of learning to Year Eight, delivered principally from a text book, which was based around the premise of … Continue reading How to teach dystopian creative writing through a ‘creative construct’